 From the very beginning of Rome, one could say that there were no restrictions regarding weapons.
 Roman owners even allowed their slaves to possess weapons so that they would stand up for them.
 However, this factor was not out of control.
 Bad treatment caused slave revolts such as that in Sicily or the revolt of Spartacus.
 After the suppression of the second slave revolt (104-100 BCE), a law was introduced in Sicily prohibiting slaves from possessing weapons on the island.

-1st century BCE this is the time of the fall of the Roman Republic.
+The 1st century BCE is the time of the fall of the Roman Republic.
 In 81 BCE in Rome, according to the will of dictator Sulla, a law came into force setting a special sacred border – pomerium, which defined the “civil” area of the city.
 Inside the pomerium carrying weapons was forbidden; even the army camped and practised in the Field of Mars outside the city.
 In this way, they wanted to limit killings and thefts, but above all prevent coups.

-In the middle of the 1st century BCE, there was a general crisis of the Roman Republic, in which political rivalry took on a very brutal form.
+In the middle of the 1st century BCE, there was a general crisis in the Roman Republic, in which political rivalry took on a very brutal form.
 Hostile camps hired mass murderers and people who were at odds with the law, whose task was to intimidate opponents.
 There were bloody fights in the streets of Rome.
 In 52 BCE the degree of political degeneration was so great that Pompey the Great broke the law and introduced his soldiers to the capital, under the pretext of having to restore public order.
 At that time, an absolute ban on the possession of weapons by citizens in the city was introduced, which only cemented the dominance of Pompey and his army.

 The situation was different after the introduction of the principate and the rule of Octavian Augustus.
-The first emperor allowed the possession of weapons only to certain units, among others Christmas Eve (police and fire brigade in one), city cohorts, and pretorians.
+The first emperor allowed the possession of weapons only to certain units, among others Vigiles (police and fire brigade in one), city cohorts, and pretorians.
 In addition, a law was introduced prohibiting the carrying of weapons during assemblies or lawsuits.

-In order to limit banditry in Italy and Rome, August adopted a law Lex Julia de Vi, which prohibited the possession of weapons for purposes other than hunting or self-defence while travelling.
+In order to limit banditry in Italy and Rome, Augustus adopted a law Lex Julia de Vi, which prohibited the possession of weapons for purposes other than hunting or self-defence while travelling.
 This hit especially the slaves who were involved in criminal groups outside the cities.